sprky0/markov-db/README.md

 markov-db
 ======

 Generate new possible states based on input.
 Reuse an existing SQLite database, or use a temporary database in memory.
+Many methods are asynchronous and make use of callbacks.

 Methods
 ======